Login MFA FAQ

 |Step-up Enterprise MFA||MFA in Vault Enterprise provides MFA for login and for step-up access to sensitive resources in Vault.
 Supports CLI/API based login, and ACL/Sentinel policies.||MFA is managed by Vault||Supported in Vault Enterprise|

-Legacy MFA is functionality that was available in Vault OSS, prior to introducing MFA in the Enterprise version.
+Legacy MFA is functionality that was available in Vault Community Edition, prior to introducing MFA in the Enterprise version.
 This is now a deprecated feature.
 Please see the Vault Feature Deprecation Notice and Plans for detailed product plans around deprecated features.
 We plan to remove Legacy MFA in 1.11.

 Yes, HCP Vault will support MFA across all tiers and offering as part of the April 2022 release.